samWson/rusty-ruby/README.md

 ```
 $ cargo run sample_ruby.rb
 ```
+If the program is run without arguments it will enter a Read Eval Print loop.
+Arbitrary code can be entered at the command line and the tokens will be produced as output.

 ### Limitations
 Currently only the most basic syntax will be supported.
 The example program `sample_ruby.rb` gives an indication of what can be tokenized.
 As the supported syntax grows more expression can be added to `sample_ruby.rb`.